Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Juni 2025 09.26.36 UTC
+- WIB: Minggu, 22 Juni 2025 10.57.07 UTC
-- WITA: Minggu, 22 Juni 2025 10.26.36 UTC
+- WITA: Minggu, 22 Juni 2025 11.57.07 UTC
-- WIT: Minggu, 22 Juni 2025 11.26.36 UTC
+- WIT: Minggu, 22 Juni 2025 12.57.07 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success